 Canister Flush

 The canister flush system eliminates the need to use a plunger.
-It releases a rapid flow of water through a valve and jets concentrate their flow to increase the cleaning effect.
+It releases a rapid flow of water through a valve and jets concentrate their flow to improve the overall effectiveness.

 What We Don't Like